Submits/drfrostmaths-api/README.md

 # DrFrostMaths API
 DrFrostMaths timestables API proxy that auto completes answers.
+It exploits the fact that it uses innerHTML to display the question, which allows for code execution via XSS.

 ## Usage